Skip navigation menu

 Saving the BWCA

 The Boundary Waters and Voyageurs National Park are a Minnesota treasure.
-It's important that we do all we can to preserve the Minnesota Boundary Waters and Voyageurs National Park while as the same time ensure the wealth from the mine is kept in the Arrowhead.
+It's important that we do all we can to preserve the Minnesota Boundary Waters and Voyageurs National Park while as the same time ensure the wealth from the mines are kept in the Arrowhead.

 Repairing and Restoring Minnesota

 The federal invasion and terrorizing of Minnesota by ICE .
-Minnesota, with half the per capita population of undocumented aliens as Illinois had eight times the number of ICE agents.
+Minnesota, with half the per capita population of undocumented immigrants as Illinois had eight times the number of ICE agents.
 With their quotas driving their illegal actions, they ambushed and kidnapped legal citizens and combat veterans.
-Their actions caused many people to stay in their house and many restaurants to shut down.
+Their actions caused untold damage on Minnesota.
+Many people had to stay in their homes and many restaurants were forced to shut down.
+Many citizens of Minnesota were in fear of leaving their homes.
+We need to hold ICE accountable for the damage and require an out-of-control, masked, unidentified federal police force to follow the U.S. Constitution and the law.

 Making Minnesota Safer